 I’m always trying to learn new jewelry making skills.
-I have been making and selling jewelry for over five years.
-My latest obsession is working with wire and beads.
+I have been selling my handmade jewelry in my Etsy shop Crafty Little Gnome for over 7 years now.
+My latest obsession is working with wire and beads and making memory wire bracelets.
 No matter how I try to downsize my bead collection, it just keeps growing.

 I have a simple tutorial today that will help you use up all the extra beads in your collection that you love, but aren’t quite sure what to do with.

 Memory wire bracelets are quite simple to make and look so lovely.
 The hardest part is choosing what beads to use.

 Memory wire is a type of steel wire that keeps its cold-forged shape.
 This characteristic helps keep wire designs in place after completion, making memory wire an excellent choice for quick and easy projects.Memory wire is typically sold in coils with pre-formed loops sized for bracelets, necklaces or rings,